 • Staffing Changes (decrease of \$6,474) - A net change of 0.0 FTE in the Finance Department is included as part of the mid-year review.
-In order to better serve the needs of the business, one (1.0) Finance Technician position was deleted, to be replaced for one (1.0) Administrative Secretary position.
-Table 1 below summarizes the fiscal impact.
+In order to better serve the business needs of the department, staff proposes that one (1.0) Finance Technician position be deleted and replaced by one (1.0) Administrative Secretary position.
+Table 3 below summarizes the fiscal impact.
 This change results in a net salary savings.